 - Custom-fitted: Constructed and fitted by a dental professional, a customised mouthguard provides the best protection for your teeth.
 The dentist takes an impression of your teeth and makes a plaster model to get the perfect fit.
 The mouthguard needs to be at least 4mm thick, with a cushioning effect that provides protection against impact.
 It fits snugly so it’s still possible to talk – an important aspect during an intense match.

 - Boil-and-bite: Over-the-counter mouthguards that are self-fitted by immersing in hot water then biting into the mouthguard so it takes the shape of the teeth and mouth.
 It’s less effective and can be more uncomfortable as it doesn't conform as well to the person’s bite and anatomy of the jaw.
+However, if you're in a fix, a boil-and-bite mouthguard is better than no mouthguard at all.

 Will a mouthguard affect my performance?